Muskan-Kumari013/Playwright-TS-Cucumber/README.md

 **PLAYWRIGHT-TS-CUCUMBER/Playwright Test Automation **

 PolstarQA
-PLAYWRIGHT-QA-TASK1 is a testing framework for performing automated UI, API, and performance testing using Playwright, Cucumber, and k6.
+PLAYWRIGHT-TS-CUCUMBER is a testing framework for performing automated UI, API, and performance testing using Playwright, Cucumber, and k6.

 **Overview**

-This document outlines the Playwright Test Automation framework used for testing both the UI and API of the Polestar website.
+This document outlines the Playwright Test Automation framework used for testing both the UI and API.
 It includes an explanation of the setup, test strategy, structure, and how results and screenshots are managed in the reports.

 **Tools and Libraries**
 Playwright: A Node.js library for automating web browsers, used for UI testing.